spal1995/sports-data-processing-pipeline/README.md

 This project builds a **data processing pipeline using Python and Pandas** to clean, standardize, and analyze badminton tournament datasets.

+---

+# Analytical Questions Explored

+The project answers the following **10 analytical questions**:

+### 1. Who is the most dominant singles player?
+Find the player with the highest win rate among players with at least 100 matches played.

+### 2. Which country dominates men's doubles tournaments?
+Determine which national teams produce the most successful doubles pairs.

+### 3. Does tournament level affect match intensity?
+Analyze whether higher-tier tournaments produce more competitive matches.

+### 4. Do retired matches skew tournament results?
+Examine how often matches end due to player retirement.

+### 5. Who scores the most consecutive points in a game?
+Identify the player or team with the longest scoring streak.

+### 6. How often does the team with fewer total points win?
+Analyze cases where the losing team actually scored more total points.

+### 7. How common are straight-set wins?
+Determine the proportion of matches that end in two sets versus three sets.

+### 8. Are certain months more intense in professional badminton?
+Analyze tournament scheduling patterns across the year.

+### 9. Which players improve performance in later rounds?
+Identify players whose performance increases in semifinals or finals.

+### 10. How does score momentum evolve during a match?
+Visualize point-by-point score progression to analyze match momentum.

+---

 The pipeline processes raw match data stored as CSV files, performs **entity resolution using fuzzy matching**, and generates insights about **player performance, tournament intensity, and match dynamics**.

 ---